-Cannabis and CBD edibles are becoming increasingly popular, and it’s no wonder.
+Cannabis and CBD edibles are have become increasingly popular over the last few years.
+With a long list of potential medicinal benefits, it’s no surprise they are in high demand.
 Edibles are delicious, discreet, and healthier than smoking or vaping.
-But a big question in the minds of many new consumers remains: Should I buy edibles or make them myself?
+But a big question in the minds of many new consumers remains: Should you buy cannabis edibles or make them yourself?
 Let’s check out some of the pros and cons of each approach.

 If money isn’t a concern and you don’t like to cook, buying edibles is your best bet.